TS404/AlignStat/README.md

 ```

 ###Details
-This function generates a plot that sumarises the agreement between the two multiple sequence alignments.
-It plots the proportion of identical character matches (M) for each column as a proportion of the characteres that are not merely conserved gaps (not G).
-The overall average proportion of identical characters that are not conserved gaps is overlayed as a percentage.
+This function generates a plot that summarises the agreement between the two multiple sequence alignments.
+It plots the proportion of identical character matches (M) for each column as a proportion of the characters that are not merely conserved gaps (not G).
+The overall average proportion of identical characters that are not conserved gaps is overlaid as a percentage.
 For alignments of cysteine-rich proteins, it can additionally plot the cysteine abundance for each column to indicate columns containing conserved cysteines (`cys=TRUE`).

 ###Example
 ```R